microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     This loads the values you added to the `local.settings.json` file for your LUIS app, creates a credentials object with your API key, then creates a LUIS client object to interact with your LUIS app.

-1. This HTTP trigger will be called passing the text to understand as an HTTP parameter.
-These are key/value pairs sent as part of the URL.
-For this app, the key will be `text` and the value will be the text to understand.
-The following code extracts the value from the HTTP request, and logs it to the console.
+1. This HTTP trigger will be called passing the text to understand as JSON, with the text in a property called `text`.
+The following code extracts the value from the body of the HTTP request, and logs it to the console.
 Add this code to the `main` function:

     ```python
+    req_body = req.get_json()
-    text = req.params.get('text')
+    text = req_body['text']
     logging.info(f'Request - {text}')
     ```